luk6xff/SelfDrivingCarND/CarND-Behavioral-Cloning-P4/README.md

 #### 3. Creation of the Training Set & Training Process
 To load data I used OpenCV to load the images, by default the images are read by OpenCV in BGR format but we need to convert to RGB as in drive.py it is processed in RGB format.
 I noticed that steering angles sample data has a huge peak around 0 as shown in picture below, which means that the model may have a bias to go straight.
-If we include the left and right cameras with an steering angle offset, this can fix the problem.
+If we include the left and right cameras with an steering angle offset, this can fix the problem
 ![alt text][image1]

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:
 ![alt text][image2]